Hamiltonicity of Step-graphon: Proof of Proposition

 which implies that none of the vectors $z'_{1,3}$, $z'_{p,3}$, and $z'_{p,4}$ is an extremal generator of $\cX'$, and can thus be suppressed in the nonnegative (positive) combination of $x'^*$.
-The same arguments used in the above case can be used to establish the current case. { }
+The same arguments in the previous case can be used to establish the current case. { }